 Eric S. Hartman first began practicing law in Long Beach following graduation from law school at the University of California, Berkeley (Boalt Hall) with a Juris Doctor degree.
 Mr. Hartman's undergraduate work was at Whittier College, where he graduated with a Bachelor of Arts degree in a group major of economics and business administration.
 In January, 2015, Mr. Hartman's office moved from East Long Beach to Huntington Beach, where he continues to serve clients primarily located in Los Angeles and Orange Counties.
 Mr. Hartman has received the highest possible rating from the Martindale-Hubbell rating system, an AV rating based upon confidential peer reviews by other attorneys and the judiciary.

 Mr. Hartman has taught business law as an adjunct professor at Cal State University, Long Beach, and is a member of the Long Beach Bar Association and the Los Angeles County Bar Association.
 He has chaired the Arbitration Committee, Continuing Legal Education Committee, and the Legislative Committee of the Long Beach Bar Association, and has served on its Board of Governors.
 He has been a delegate to the State Bar's Conference of Delegates and has several decades of experience in business law, estate planning, probate, and asset protection.

 Starting as a general practitioner, Mr. Hartman's practice now emphasizes the following areas.

-Business Transactional and Litigation Matters.
+Business Transactional.
 Matters involving the formation, operation and purchase and sale of business entities, including selecting the proper form of business entity, as among sole proprietorship, partnership, limited liability company or corporation, drafting and review of business contracts of all types (such as employment contracts and independent contractor agreements, distribution agreements, etc.), corporate maintenance (including preparation of minutes of shareholder and director meetings, stock transfers, bylaw amendments, and amendments of articles of incorporation), preparation and amendment of employee policy manuals, strategic planning, and review and drafting of commercial leases, promissory notes and security agreements.
 Mr. Hartman also handles the dissolution of corporations and the dissolution and cancellation of limited liability companies.